 If you receive a call or are approached, and feel that you are being misled in some way, you can contact the Australian Competition and Consumer Commission Infocentre on 1300 302 502.

-If you believe it to be a scam, you can report it to the Australian Competition and Consumer Commission by calling 1300 795 995 or by visiting the Scamwatch website.
+If you believe it to be a scam, you can report it to the Australian Competition and Consumer Commission by visiting the Scamwatch website.